clojang/clojang/docs/source/40-talking-to-servers.md

 ## Clojure Client with LFE Server

-In the examples directory of the Clojang source code there is an example LFE server.
-We're going to compile and then run that code from the LFE REPL, then from a Clojure REPL we'll talk to it.
+In the ``examples`` directory of the Clojang source code there is a module containing a variation on the classic "ping-pong" server.
+It's written in LFE, but it could have been done in any BEAM (Erlang VM) language.
+We're going to compile and then run that code from the LFE REPL.

+Then, from a Clojure REPL, we'll talk to it.

 Start the LFE REPL using the ``repl`` make target in the Clojang top-level directory: